 Underneath the Garmin Fenix 5x

 If you’ve google searched a Garmin Fenix 5x review and you’ve looked at the different models available, you’re most likely interested in the maps.
-To answer a few questions based upon my initial impressions:
+To answer a few frequently asked questions based upon browsing forums:

 - The sales page falsely advertises the product but in a great way, you actually get more storage than advertised, 14.4GB to be exact.

-- The storage is shared i.e. .FIT files now have 14.4GB area to swim in (excluding maps and whatnot); this is quite important and you should consider this when making a purchasing decision.
-Even if you don’t use the map feature much, extra storage and a faster processor is great.
+- The storage is shared i.e. .FIT files now have 14.4GB area to swim in (subtract from that any maps and whatnot); this is quite important and you should consider this when making a purchasing decision.
+Even if you don’t use the map feature much, the extra storage and a faster processor is useful.

-- The maps load extremely fast, everything to do with the map feature is quick.
+- The maps load extremely fast, everything to do with the map feature is quick with the exception of generating routes (you might have to wait half a minute if you want it to create a course for you).

 - You can select multiple maps quickly and you can disable or enable them on the fly (as quickly as selecting the “pan and zoom” feature).